sasikanth513/keyword-redirect/readme.md

 - Add shortcuts to all the slack groups you are part of
 - Add shortcut to project documentation you're working on

 ...etc

 ### Source code

-Developed using basic html, css and js.
-Should be very easy to understand.
+Developed using vue.js with single component, should be easy to understand.

 **Any feedback / contributions are welcome**